waddrr/landing-page/README.md

-eThis is a basic project where only html and css were used to create a landing page
+This is a basic project where only html and css were used to create a landing page